Jets fire coach Adam Gase after 2 seasons of failed offense

 While Gase was generally regarded as one of the league’s brightest young offensive coaches, his time in Miami tempered some of that enthusiasm.
 There were injuries, lack of production and questions about Gase’s relationship with his players — all things that began to emerge in New York.

 Still, there was some optimism after the Jets finished 7-9 last year following a 1-7 start that was marked by Darnold missing three games with mononucleosis.
-Darnold then looked mostly solid in the second half of the season, appearing to get comfortable in Gase’s offense.
+But Darnold and the offense struggled mightily.

-With another offseason of studying the playbook, many expected Darnold to take the next step under Gase.
-But with several wide receivers and Bell sidelined — not to mention the impact of the pandemic — the offense struggled mightily.
-Darnold looked more like a rookie trying to do too much than a seasoned player in his third year.
-Then Darnold got hurt, twice.
+“We knew there was a lot of work that needed to be done when Adam joined us in 2019,” Johnson said.
+“Our strong finish last year was encouraging, but unfortunately, we did not sustain that positive momentum or see the progress we all expected this season.”

-Gase is 32-49 overall in his career, including 0-1 in the playoffs with Miami.
+The 42-year-old Gase is 32-49 overall in his career, including 0-1 in the playoffs with Miami.
 His .281 winning percentage with New York is second worst in team history — with only Rich Kotite (.125, 4-28) lower — among coaches who were with the team for more than one season.

-And a franchise that hasn’t been to the playoffs since the 2010 season is again on the hunt for a coach to restore the Jets to respectability.
+And a franchise that hasn’t been to the playoffs since the 2010 season, the longest drought in the NFL, is again on the hunt for a coach to restore the Jets to respectability.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL